 What if - Blackout poetry by Kevin Harrell.
 This is my first piece in about 7 months and it sure feels good to get back into it.

-chasingpavements-13 asked: Could you maybe add a tag to your posts with the title of the book or other source you blacked out?
+chasingpavements-13 said: Could you maybe add a tag to your posts with the title of the book or other source you blacked out?